castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 In the `.env.e2e` file uncomment the `NODE_OPTIONS` variable.

-Execute the E2E test command with the `--runInBand` argument
+Execute the E2E test command with the `--runInBand` option

 ```bash
 nx run <AppName>-e2e:e2e --runInBand